Brian L. BankPartner

 Brian L. Bank handles all aspects of litigation in federal and state courts, as well as various other employment and labor-related matters.

 He combines wide-ranging experience in diverse areas as a partner in Rivkin Radler’s Commercial Litigation; Compliance, Investigations & White Collar; and Employment & Labor Practice Groups.
 Brian has represented businesses (ranging from multinational corporations to closely held companies), insurance companies, banks and other financial institutions, public entities, unions and individuals in disputes involving fraud, consumer protection, false claims act, anti-kickback, the Racketeer Influenced and Corrupt Organizations Act (RICO), antitrust, discrimination, retaliation, wage and hour, restrictive covenant/non-competition, defamation, tort and breach of contract claims.
 Brian has also negotiated collective bargaining agreements and conducted arbitrations pursuant to those agreements, conducted internal investigations for clients and counseled clients in responding to and defending against both state and federal governmental investigations, and counseled clients on compliance with GDPR and other data privacy requirements in connection with the cross-border transfer of documents and data.

-Brian regularly presents accredited Continuing Legal Education (CLE) programs on electronic discovery, document preservation and law practice issues.
-He has also published on numerous substantive legal topics, including labor law and white collar.
+Brian regularly presents accredited Continuing Legal Education (CLE) programs on electronic discovery, document preservation, the False Claims Act and law practice issues.
+He has also published on numerous substantive legal topics, including ediscovery, employment and labor law, fraud and white collar.

 A staunch proponent of pro bono service, Brian provides pro bono representation to indigent tenants facing eviction through Nassau/Suffolk Law Services, thus providing the poor with a voice in housing matters where they would otherwise be unrepresented by counsel.